-Gender pay gap (March 2021) COMPA

-Gender pay gap reporting is a legal requirement for all large organisations.
-This is the third year that The Compass Partnership of Schools has been required to report.
+Gender pay gap (March 2022) Gender pay gap reporting is a legal requirement for all large organisations.
+This is the fourth year that The Compass Partnership of Schools has been required to report.
 The results can be used to assess the levels of gender equality in our organisation.
 The gender pay gap shows the difference in the average hourly rates of pay for men and women across the organisation.
-All the data in this newsletter relates to March 2020.
+All the data in this newsletter relates to March 2021.

-Employment mix

-As in 2018 and 2019, in common with most schools and education providers, we employ a much higher number of women than men (89% of Trust employees are female, 11% are male).
+Employment mix As in previous years, in common with most schools and education providers, we employ a much higher number of women than men (87.6% of Trust employees are female, 12.4% are male).
 This varies by staff group, with the proportion of females varying from 85% of teaching staff to 93% of support staff.

-Quartile split

-As part of the requirements of gender pay gap reporting we have ranked employees in order, from the lowest to the highest earners, and then divided them equally into four quartiles; lower, lower middle, upper middle and upper pay quartiles.
+Quartile split As part of the requirements of gender pay gap reporting we have ranked employees in order, from the lowest to the highest earners, and then divided them equally into four quartiles; lower, lower middle, upper middle and upper pay quartiles.